Wisconsin Catholic Library Association

 Series 4, Conferences, Exhibits and Projects, 1936-2009, contains the minutes, addresses, and programs for the WCLA annual fall conferences.
 A few documents related to section workshops and the national CLA convention are also included.
 This series is arranged chronologically.

 Series 5, Newsletters, 1941-2012, documents the newsletters for both the WCLA and the WCSLAG.
-The Kaleidoscope is published three times a year, though it was originally a semi-annual newsletter.
+The Kaleidoscope was published three times a year, though it was originally a semi-annual newsletter.
 The series is divided according to organization and arranged chronologically.